Get a free, no obligation personal loan quote with rates as low as 9.99%

 Understand The New Credit Card Eligibility Requirements

-Make sure that you are able to qualify for the new credit card before going through the application process.
+Make sure you’re eligible for the new credit card before going through the application process.
 More specifically, look at factors like income and credit score requirements, and ensure you meet them.
 If you do, you may get instantly pre-approved for the credit card when you apply.

 Find out what the rewards program is like and what the earning rate is per dollar spent.
 Calculate how much you’ll earn in rewards based on your average spending.
 The rewards should far outweigh the cost of your credit card fee